realA10001986/Time-Circuits-Display/README.md

 ### Rotary Encoder for Audio Volume

 The rotary encoder for volume replaces the volume knob on back of the TCD's keypad.
 The advantages of the rotary encoder are that it is more precise, especially at lower volume levels, and it can be relocated.
-In order to use the rotary encoder for volume, the TCD's own volume knob must be disabled; this is done by pre-selecting an audio level in the keypad menu, or by typing 3xx (xx being 00-19) followed by ENTER.
+To use the rotary encoder for volume, the TCD's own volume knob must be disabled; this is done by pre-selecting an audio level in the keypad menu, or by typing 3xx (xx being 00-19) followed by ENTER.

 ## Room Condition Mode, Temperature/humidity sensor